kc101010/Research-Improving-Device-Drivers/Presentation/Presentation notes.md

 ### Development
 Detail development steps....
 + Recompiling existing kernel to Linux 6.1
++ Install Rust (if not already installed)
 + Recompiling that kernel to enable Rust
 + After this, tested Rust samples to verify all works

+I have found this isn't perfect and you can run into minor problems but generally, the process works.

 Demo before ending with questions.